Noa123715/Coding-Challenges/README.md

 - **Sliding Window Average**: In this approach, you maintain a fixed-size window of the most recent data points.
 As new data comes in, it is added to the window, and the oldest data point is removed.
 This way, the average always reflects the most recent data within the window.

-- **Exponential Moving Average (EMA)**: This technique gives more weight to recent data by applying an exponentially decaying weight to older data points.
+- **Exponential Moving Average**: This technique gives more weight to recent data by applying an exponentially decaying weight to older data points.
 This is especially useful when recent data is considered more important for future predictions.

 - **Efficient Data Structures**: To manage the data efficiently in real-time, you can use data structures that allow fast addition and removal of data points.
 This ensures that the average can be updated quickly without introducing delays.